Cyber-Mint/devops-bootcamp/README.md

 - read up on swagger & openapi specification
 - update your wiki with learnings so far
 - update wiki
+- work on your TeamFu UI (Vue.js/Reactjs/whatever you prefer)

 ---